Publisher: Microsoft Game Studios

 Release Date: 11/6/2012

 The few little tweaks here and there help the game just become more balanced overall.
-The lack of dual wielding makes the game feel more raw and “hardcore”, various adjustments in damage from each weapon and the increased damage for melee attacks is nice.
+The lack of dual-wielding makes the game feel more raw and “hardcore”, various adjustments in damage from each weapon and the increased damage for melee attacks are nice.
 I also love how great the game looks.
-This is the best looking Xbox 360 game out and the voice acting and animations are so lifelike.
+This is the best-looking Xbox 360 game out and the voice acting and animations are so lifelike.
 However, the Xbox 360 doesn’t have the processing power as the PS3 so you won’t see The Last of Us quality textures and lighting effects.
 There are some ugly textures in Halo 4 and it really showed sometimes.
 Surprisingly there weren’t any slow down or glitches that plagued other Halo games.

 Overall, Halo 4 is a great final opus for the 360 but isn’t the revolutionary new Halo like everyone thought.
 The campaign is repetitive, extremely difficult, and confusing, the story is so-so, but the multiplayer is where the meat of the game is at.